Tuesday, November 3

-Raphael Espinoza (IMF, Deputy Chief of the Fiscal Policy & Surveillance Division, Fiscal Affairs Department)
+Raphael Espinoza, IMF, Deputy Chief of the Fiscal Policy & Surveillance Division, IMF Fiscal Affairs Department

-The webinar will discuss these questions by reviewing the potential of public investment to support the recovery as a part of a country’s broader fiscal strategy.
-Thereby, it will aim to make transparent the trade-offs, challenges, as well as needs to improve infrastructure governance that pursuing the investment-for-recovery strategy entails.
+The webinar discussed these and other questions from the audience, e.g. concerning the employment generation potential, human capital multipliers, or fiscal rules by reviewing the potential of public investment to support the recovery as a part of a country’s broader fiscal strategy.
+Thereby, it made transparent the trade-offs, challenges, as well as needs to improve infrastructure governance that pursuing the investment-for-recovery strategy entails.

 The webinar was based on Chapter 2 of the IMF Fiscal Monitor “Public Investment for the Recovery”), October 2020

 It was held in English, with simultaneous translation into Russian.

 Hervé Joly, JVI Director opened the webinar; moderation was provided by Barbara Dutzler, Senior Economist.